PARANIMO TERMS OF SERVICES

 25.2 You may cancel or reschedule a session through the Platform, subject to the Service Provider’s policy.

-25.3 If the Service Provider cancels or fails to attend, you will receive a full refund and may leave a public review.
+25.3 If the Service Provider cancels or fails to attend a session, you will receive a full refund and may leave a public review.

 25.4 If you cancel within the notice period, the fee is non‑refundable unless the Service Provider agrees otherwise.